holi-lab/CoRE/README.md

 Our work was accepted to ACL 2025 Findings.

 ## 🔔 News
-2025-06-05, 🌟🌟the EasyEdit open-source framework (https://github.com/zjunlp/EasyEdit) has added our method CORE.
-You can easily use CORE through EasyEdit as well.🌟🌟
+🌟2025-06-05, the EasyEdit open-source framework (https://github.com/zjunlp/EasyEdit) has added our method CORE.
+You can easily use CORE through EasyEdit as well.

 ## Table of Contents
 1. [Requirements](#requirements)